This review is based on the opinion of coLanguage.

 What makes Dutch easy to learn?

 • Germanic roots: Dutch is relatively easy for English speakers to learn due to their shared Germanic roots.
 Both languages belong to the West Germanic language family, which means they have similarities in grammar, vocabulary, and sentence structure.
-Dutch also shares traits with other languages in the same family, like German and Swedish.

 • Grammar: In general, Dutch grammar isn’t as complex.
 Adjectives and verb conjugations in Dutch are relatively simpler compared to languages like German or Spanish, making it more accessible for learners.